 It started pressing microgroove records in 1957, and in 1961 the first stereo records were produced.
 On 11 September 1963 the new, bigger factory was opened to meet the demands of the growing market, and production numbers soon went up to 30.000 records a day.
 In 1971 cassette production started, and by 1982 daily production raised to 20.000 copies.
 Although maintaining a frequent production of licensed releases, Jugoton lowered the number of foreign artists' releases in favor of Yugoslav authors as the years have passed, and had eight different editorial boards with numerous expert collaborators.
 The most well known programme departments were Fonoars, Discothalia and Fonolingua.
 At its peak, Jugoton was the largest record label, pressing plant and chain record store in Yugoslavia, and it's notable for releasing some of the most important former Yugoslav pop and rock records.
-After the dissolution of Yugoslavia in 1991, Jugoton changed its name to Croatia Records.
+After the dissolution of Yugoslavia in 1991, Jugoton formally changed its name to Croatia Records on 1 October 1991.

 Service pressing catalog numbers

 As Jugoton had the largest pressing capacities in Yugoslavia, starting from early 1970s many smaller major labels (such as Suzy, Beograd Disk/Jugodisk, RTV Ljubljana/ZKP RTVL, etc.), various cultural, religious and state organizations and companies, as well as independent labels and individuals (starting from mid/late 1980s), had their records pressed at Jugoton's facilities.

 These numbers started with the following combination of letters (there's likely more out there):

 (often without hyphen, or hyphen inserted after "U").
 "U" stands for "uslužni" (service), and the following letters usually denote the format - EP, LP, single, cassette.